Employment

 following selection criteria:

-• Understanding of and commitment to BYS vision and values
+• Understanding of and commitment to BYS vision, objectives, and practice framework.

 We know diversity makes a positive difference and encourage people from Aboriginal and/or Torres Strait Islander backgrounds to apply.